yessycrown/t4ds/_posts/2023-04-09-topological-distances.md

 <summary style="color:red">See the Answer</summary>
 <br>
 <pre style="background-color:lightcoral">
-The optimal matching in this example will pair the two points dying at time infinity, the birth-death pair in diagram 1 (0,1) will pair with (1,3) in diagram 2, and the "leftover" birth death pair (2,4) in diagram 2 will pair with the diagonal.
+The optimal matching in this example will pair the two points dying at time infinity, the birth-death pair in diagram 1 (0,1) with the diagonal, and (1,12) with (0,9).
 </pre>
 </details>